skoczen/polytester/README.md

     ```

 Any time you change a file that matches the glob, polytester will immediately run the matching test suite.
 Any running tests for that suite will be immediately killed.

+If `watch_dir` is not specified, it defaults to the current directory

 **Note:** running with `--autoreload` will only run the tests that have a `watch_glob` in their config.
 Which makes sense once you think about it, but might suprise you at first glance.